jbmensah/airbnb-clone-project/README.md

 ---

 This relational structure ensures data normalization, minimizes redundancy, and supports the application's key workflows like listing properties, making bookings, processing payments, and collecting feedback.

+## 4. Feature Breakdown

+This section outlines the core features of the StayBackend project and their roles in delivering a functional, scalable Airbnb-style booking platform.

+---

+### User Management
+Enables users to register, log in, and manage their profiles.
+This feature supports both guests and hosts, allowing personalized experiences and secure authentication mechanisms.

+---

+### Property Management
+Allows hosts to list new properties with detailed descriptions, images, and location data.
+It forms the backbone of the platform by enabling property discoverability and host control.

+---

+### Booking System
+Handles the reservation flow between guests and hosts.
+Users can check availability, select dates, and confirm bookings, ensuring seamless scheduling and occupancy management.

+---

+### Review & Rating System
+Enables guests to leave feedback on their stay and rate properties.
+This feature builds trust and improves service quality by encouraging accountability from hosts and guests alike.

+---

+### Payment Integration
+Supports payment processing for confirmed bookings.
+This ensures a smooth financial transaction flow while maintaining security and transparency for both users and platform administrators.

+---

+### API Security
+Implements authentication, authorization, and data protection mechanisms across all endpoints.
+It ensures that user data is secure and system integrity is maintained.

+---

+### CI/CD Pipeline Integration
+Automates testing and deployment workflows through GitHub Actions and Docker.
+This enhances development speed and consistency by minimizing manual errors during build and deployment.

+---